 - Humidity: High humidity is a must.
 Aim for at least 50-60% humidity or more.

-Pro Tip: If your home is dry, use a humidifier, mist the plant occasionally, or place it on a pebble tray filled with water.
+If your home is dry, use a humidifier, mist the plant occasionally, or place it on a pebble tray filled with water.

 Soil Requirements